ch09830249/Design-Verification/Protocol/AMBA/AHB/AHB_VIP/README.md

   - Fixed-length incrementing (INCR4/8/16) and wrapping bursts (WRAP4/8/16) are not yet implemented.
   - The slave driver and BFM sample HBURST but do not use it; burst sequencing is handled entirely by the master side.
   - The master may use BUSY transfers to insert idle cycles within a burst.
-  - Undefined-length incrementing bursts (INCR) are supported.
-  - The master may use BUSY transfers to insert idle cycles within a burst.

 - **Error Response**:
   - A two-cycle error response: first cycle `HRESP=ERROR, HREADY=0`; second cycle `HRESP=ERROR, HREADY=1`.